Seiya Fujita

-Seiya Fujita (藤田 征也, Fujita Seiya) is a Japanese former footballer who last plays for Tokushima Vortis until 2022.
+Seiya Fujita (藤田 征也, Fujita Seiya) is a Japanese former footballer who last played for Tokushima Vortis until 2022.
 In 2007, he was picked to join the U-20 Japan squad to compete 2007 FIFA U-20 World Cup in Canada.

 Club career

 Fujita joined Consadole Sapporo youth academy at age 15.
 He was a member of Consadole's youth team that reached the final of the Prince Takamado Cup in 2005, Consadole lost 4–1 to Tokyo Verdy.
 He turned professional in December 2005.
 He made his first-team debut on 3 December 2005 in a J2 League match against Thespa Kusatsu.

 On 23 December 2010, Fujita signed for Albirex Niigata for a fee believed to be around ¥50million.
 He made his debut on 5 March 2011 against Avispa Fukuoka.

 On 7 January 2023, Tokushima Vortis announced his retirement.
 After his retirement, he will become an academy staff member of Hokkaido Consadole Sapporo.